sharetribe/ftw-daily/docs/extend-listing.md

 export const SUPPORTED_TABS = [DESCRIPTION, FEATURES, CAPACITY, POLICY, LOCATION, PRICING, PHOTOS];
 ```

-Now in`EditListingWizard` we can take that tab declaration into use.
-Add the tab name to the `TABS`
+Now in `EditListingWizard` we can take that tab declaration into use.
+Import the tab name variable
-array and add a correct label for the tab.
+from `EditListingWizardTab` and add it to the `TABS` array.

 ```js
 export const TABS = [DESCRIPTION, FEATURES, CAPACITY, POLICY, LOCATION, PRICING, PHOTOS];